xing/fpm-fry/README.md

 Recipe files contains informations about the used sources, required software packages and build steps.

-If you don't tell fpm-dockery which recipe to use it will look for a file called `recipe.rb` in the current directory.
+If you don't tell fpm-fry which recipe to use it will look for a file called `recipe.rb` in the current directory.

-Unlike fpm-cookery fpm-dockery needs to know additionally which docker image it should use to build ( `ubuntu:precise` in this example ). fpm-dockery does not pull this image into the docker instance, you have to make sure that it's present and valid ( do `docker pull ubuntu:precise` before you try something ).
+Unlike fpm-cookery fpm-fry needs to know additionally which docker image it should use to build ( `ubuntu:precise` in this example ). fpm-fry does not pull this image into the docker instance, you have to make sure that it's present and valid ( do `docker pull ubuntu:precise` before you try something ).

 To build your first package type:

-    $> fpm-dockery cook ubuntu:precise recipe.rb
+    $> fpm-fry cook ubuntu:precise recipe.rb

 Recipe syntax
 -------------------------

 Recipe are ordinary ruby code.
-They are evaled inside an FPM::Dockery::Recipe::Builder which gives you the following methods:
+They are evaled inside an FPM::Fry::Recipe::Builder which gives you the following methods:

 ### General stuff